moj-analytical-services/data-and-analytics-engineering-tech-radar/slides/README.md

 # Tech Radar Slides

 This folder contains slides for our Tech Radar discussions, where we track, record the summary and actions from the tech radar refresh across all categories.
-The slides are organized by tech radar year and month, with each category having its own `README.md` file.
+The slides are organised by the date of the tech radar refresh, with each category having its own `README.md` file.

 The `.github/workflows` folder contains a GitHub Actions workflow that automatically builds and deploys the category pages when changes are pushed to the `main`.
 The pages are created using [MARP](https://marp.app/), a tool that helps you create presentations using Markdown.